ds-04/amanda_deploy/README.md

 - amanda_server.yml
 - amanda_client.yml
-- amanda_copy_keys.yml
+- amanda_copy_keys.yml (N.B. you will also need to run this, to enable the server to access itself as a client)
-- amanda_server_cfg.yml (remember by default the test vtape config won't be deployed)
+- amanda_server_cfg.yml (remember by default the test vtape config won't be deployed, you need to enable that to avoid mistakes)

 - *your amanda_production_server_cfg.yml* (you need to create this playbook and corresponding role)